Iji: Development

 Mithra Sadeghati and Kahl Hellmer.
 Not much is known about the band, except that Kahl Hellmer later co-founded the band Machinae Supremacy.

 Around 2013 the source code for the game was made available by Daniel Remar.
 Asha later appeared as a playable character in the fighting game Slap City, with Ansaksie as an alternate skin for the character.

 Reception

 Iji has received a mostly positive response from commentators, particularly for its replay value.
 PopMatters' L.B.
 Jeffries stated that the player's choice in guiding Iji to the end of the game as either a pacifist or an aggressor, along with the outcomes of those paths, sets Iji apart from other games.
-Greg Costikyan of website Play This Thing described it as "… a nice, nostalgia-inducing game of a type you don't often see any more …", and was impressed that the game was created by a single developer using Game Maker.

 Anthony Burch of gaming website Destructoid was not as positive, highlighting the game's limitations in terms of abilities.
 Investing points in hand-to-hand combat, for instance, does not increase damage inflicted by a successful attack but instead dictates which enemy types can be physically attacked.
 He stated this system "makes leveling the player's individual stats feel less like you're actually improving your character and more like you're simply collecting keys to unlock doors."

 The game was voted number one in the Free Indie of the Year 2008 contest by Bytejacker.